 What is salary sacrifice?

-Salary sacrifice or salary exchange is a tax-efficient agreement between you and your employer, where you agree to give up an amount of future earnings (either salary or bonus).
-In exchange, that amount is paid into an occupational or personal pension scheme on your behalf.
+Salary sacrifice, or salary exchange, is a tax-efficient agreement between you and your employer, where you agree to give up an amount of future earnings (either salary or bonus).
+In exchange, that amount is paid into an occupational or personal pension scheme on your behalf along with some additional money that the employer can newly afford to give you since making a National Insurance Saving.

-As this contribution isn’t liable for Income Tax or National Insurance, you will actually receive more as a pension contribution.
+As pension contributions are not liable for Income Tax or National Insurance, by exchanging salary for pension contributions, you will actually receive more money overall.

 Added together, these savings mean more money goes into your pension plan at no extra cost to you or to your employer.